I highly underestimated Jibhi especially, when I was looking for my very first long exposure waterfall shot.

 2. Basic Knowledge of the Exposure Triangle

-After completing the first basic requirement of DSLR.
-The next important requirement will be of knowing a little bit about the exposure triangle.
+After completing the first requirement of having a DSLR, next would be to know a little bit about the exposure triangle.

-Any hands-on experience would be awesome.
-But somehow if you are not aware I would recommend you must hold a little bit of basic knowledge about the exposure triangle and you can self-learn the basics of landscape photography or even photography.
+Any hands-on experience would be Awesome.
+But, somehow, if you are not aware, I would recommend you must hold a little bit of basic knowledge about the exposure triangle.
+You can self-learn the basics of landscape photography or even photography.